 The Moyenne Corniche road features unforgettable vistas over the bay.
 Several pullouts along this cliffside route provide perfect photo opportunities, with the entire bay and Saint-Jean-Cap-Ferrat peninsula spread out below.

-Along this road, you’ll find La Corne dโOr Snack which boasts an amazing vista.
+Along this road, you’ll find La Corne d’Or Snack, which boasts an amazing vista.
 It’s the perfect place for a break under the shade of the pines.
-I’m also very fond of the view from Plateau Saint Michel, a leafy picnic area between the Moyenne Corniche and the Grande Corniche.
+I’m also very fond of the view from Plateau Saint-Michel, a leafy picnic area situated between the Moyenne Corniche and the Grande Corniche.

 Mont Boron, the forested hill west of the bay and home to the 16th-century fortress of Mont Alban, offers the same spectacular panoramic views from a different perspective.

-The natural harbor of La Darse lies at a strategic location west in the Bay of Villefranche-sur-Mer.
+The natural harbor of La Darse lies at a strategic location west of the Bay of Villefranche-sur-Mer.
 It was expanded around the same time as the construction of the Saint-Elme Citadel in the mid-16th century and once more in the early 18th century after the House of Savoy became the Kings of Sardinia.
-The docks, shipyards, and naval facilities served the Sardinian fleet well and La Darse soon transformed into a vast military and naval complex that also comprised a rope factory.
+The docks, shipyards, and naval facilities served the Sardinian fleet well.
+It transformed into a vast military and naval complex that also comprised a rope factory and became the Royal Port of la Darse.

 Just south of La Darse is the Lazaret Tower, one of three towers that were part of the quarantine center where goods and people were held before entering the Kingdom of Sardinia.
 It’s nicknamed the Paganini Tower after the famous violinist who died in Nice and whose remains were temporarily placed here.